iamkanishka/Jasmine-Karma_testing/Readme.md

 51. Create new getter property in calculator object using Object defineProperty - Jasmine Testing.
 52. Show version number in the calculator UI from the calculator getter property - Jasmine Testing.
 53. Implement the Version Test Case by spying on the document getElementById - Jasmine Testing.
+54. Spy on the getter and setter properties using spyOnProperty method - Jasmine Testing.